Shift In A Demand Curve

 Factors Causing a Shift in the Demand Curve

 A shift in the demand curve occurs when a factor other than the price of the good itself changes.
-These factors are often categorized as determinants of demand.
+Here's the thing — these factors are often categorized as determinants of demand.
 A change in any of these determinants will lead to a new demand curve, either shifting to the right (increase in demand) or to the left (decrease in demand).

 1. Changes in Consumer Income: